The-OpenROAD-Project/OpenROAD-flow-scripts/docs/user/AddingNewDesign.md

 Comment (#) any `DESIGN_CONFIG` if already enabled.

-Add following lines to `Makefile` and save the changes.
+Add the following lines to `Makefile` and save the changes.

 ```
 DESIGN_CONFIG=./designs/gf180/spm/config.mk
 ```

-Run make command to run the flow from RTL to GDSII generation.
+Run `make` command to run the flow from RTL to GDSII generation.

 ```
 make
 ```

-If you dont want to change `Makefile`, you can simply run,
+If you do not want to change `Makefile`, you can simply run,

 ```
 make DESIGN_CONFIG=./designs/gf180/spm/config.mk